s-k/simplecs/README.md

 engines (also called entity systems or component systems), see [this series of posts](http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/).

-The library is in a very early stage and is subject to change.
+The library is at a very early stage and is subject to change.

 ## Usage